 The exterior inlet is located on the side or rear panel of the trailer and is labeled for your convenience.
-It also includes a hookup for a portable satellite dish.

 Winter Traveling

 Traveling in sub-freezing temperatures will require certain precautions to protect the plumbing system and your personal belongings from being damaged by freezing.